johanwiden/i3-sway-switch-window/README.md

 # urlprefix is default empty
 # urlsuffix is default empty

-# Config for using nyxt browser:
+# Config for displaying in the nyxt browser:
 # webbrowser = nyxt
 # commandlineoptions = -r -q -e
 # urlprefix = '(make-window (make-buffer :url "